Valentina-Alto/GenAI-Demos/README.md

 Feel free to explore, experiment, and contribute to the exciting world of generative AI! 🚀

 ## About me
-💻 Currently working as AI Specialist in Microsoft
+💻 Currently working as AI and Apps Technical Architect in Microsoft Dubai

 🎓 MSc in Data Science at Bocconi University